TramellLi/Software-Engineering-Group-21/README.md

  # PostureRight ![logo](https://i.imgur.com/gtBwjAW.gif)

 'PostureRight' is an interactive website that allows you to become more aware of the impact of bad postures and the underlining health implications of a Sedentary lifestyle.
-(For students, office workers, essentially eve$
+(For students, office workers, essentially everyone going through this lockdown).

 **Team Members**